Current Events

 Centering Prayer…

-…is an ecumenical, non-sectarian practice of prayer.
+…is an ecumenical, non-sectarian practice of silent prayer.
 Centering prayer groups are hosted by Lutherans, Catholics, Methodists and more.
-Here in San Diego County, there are Centering Prayer groups meeting every day of the week and all are open to anyone who would like to practice this form of prayer.
-And ‘practice’ is the right word for it.
+Here in San Diego County, there are Centering Prayer groups meeting every day of the week and all are open to anyone who would like to practice this form of prayer… and ‘practice’ is the right word for it.
 We are all learning, deepening, maturing in our faith and our ability to enter into the life of Christ through this and other forms of prayer.
-If you would like to participate, look on http://www.contemplativeoutreachsd.org for the complete schedule or contact Pastor Karla for details.
-Our centering prayer group that meets on Tuesdays at 11 a.m. is meeting only via the internet for now.
-An ‘in person’ centering prayer group is starting up on Thursdays, 11-12:30 in the chapel or the Garden Room.
-Contact Pastor Karla (858)883-8038 or Diane Langworthy at (619)403-6822 or dlangworthy1952@gmail.com for any questions.
+Each gathering consists of a 20 minute sit, then the balance of the time is spent in spiritual reflection.
+Starting in October the Zoom group will reflect on Richard Rohr’s book “Everything Belongs: The Gift of Contemplative Prayer.
+If you would like to participate in a centering prayer practice, look on http://www.contemplativeoutreachsd.org for the complete schedule of San Diego County groups or contact Pastor Karla for details.
+Our centering prayer group meets on Tuesdays at 11 a.m. via Zoom.
+Those who prefer to pray and keep silence ‘in person’ meet Thursdays, 11-12:30 in the chapel or the Garden Room.
+New participants are always welcome.
+Contact Pastor Karla (858)883-8038 or Diane Langworthy at (619)403-6822 or dlangworthy1952@gmail.com for the Zoom link or any questions.

 GLC Voted YES!